-\We are extremely grateful to Santiago Levy and Erwan Quintin for many useful suggestions and their constant encouragement.
-We have also greatly benefited from discussions with Enghin Atalay, Chang-Tai Hsieh, Erik Hurst, Rafael Lopes de Melo, Bernabé López-Martín, Casey Mulligan, Andrés Neumeyer, Paulina Restrepo, Ctirad Slavík, and John Van Reenen.
-We also thank participants at various conferences and seminars.
-This work was supported in full or in part by a grant from the Fogelman College of Business & Economics at the University of Memphis.
+^{} We are especially grateful to Santiago Levy and Erwan Quintin for many useful suggestions and their constant encouragement.
+We also thank the editor, Diego Restuccia, as well as two anonymous referees whose comments greatly improved the quality of the paper.
+We have benefited from discussions with Enghin Atalay, Chang-Tai Hsieh, Erik Hurst, Rafael Lopes de Melo, Bernabé López-Martín, Casey Mulligan, Andrés Neumeyer, Paulina Restrepo, Ciriad Slavík, and John Van Reenen, as well as participants at various conferences and seminars.
+This work was supported in part by Competitive Summer Faculty Grant from the Fogelman College of Business & Economics at the University of Memphis.
 This research support does not imply endorsement of the research results by either the Fogelman College or the University of Memphis.
 All errors are our own.

-&lt;sup>†Corresponding author.
-Department of Economics, Fogelman College of Business & Economics, University of Memphis.
-3675 Central Ave., Memphis, TN 38152.
-E-mail: jjlopez@memphis.edu.
+^{} Corresponding author.
+Department of Economics, Fogelman College of Business & Economics, University of Memphis, 3675 Central Ave., Memphis, TN 38152, United States of America.